How to Read and Write NTFS Drives on macOS Ventura

 7. Click Erase again to start the formatting process.

-If you're using a previous Intel-based Mac installed with the latest macOS Ventura, You have one more option than those who are using an Apple silicon Mac for accessing NTFS with full read and write capability.
-You can install Windows on an Intel Mac by using Boot Camp Assistant, and then read and write your NTFS drive natively after booting into Windows on Mac.
+Limited workaround: If you're running a previous Intel-based Mac with macOS Ventura, you have one more option than those Apple Silicon Mac users.
+Install Windows on an Intel Mac using Boot Camp Assistant, and then read and write your NTFS drive after booting into Windows on a Mac.

-Installing another operating system on Mac's startup disk will bring much inconvenience.
-For example, you need to switch from macOS to Windows for writing an NTFS drive.
-Also, the Windows partition takes up your storage and you can't write to the Windows partition on your Mac when running macOS Ventura.
+Installing another operating system on the Mac's startup disk will cause much inconvenience.
+For example, you need to switch from macOS to Windows for NTFS write access on Mac.
+Also, the Windows partition takes up your storage, making your Mac sluggish.
+Last but not least, you can't write to the NTFS drives on your Mac when running macOS Ventura.

 Wrap up